elfhosted/elfhosted.com/docs/blog/posts/infra/rdtclient-updated-to-upstream.md

 By the time you read this, you'll have been auto-upgrade to the latest version, and subsequent upstream updates will be automatically applied (*no more testing required after each upstream release*).

+!!! tip "Show @rogerfar some :heart:"
+    If you'd like to encourage RDTClient's developer, @rogerfar, to continue making bug fixes and feature improvements, weigh in on or just add some reactions to [this issue](https://github.com/rogerfar/rdt-client/issues/463)!

 <!-- more -->

 ## Bugfixes